Protect Yourself from These Common Military Scams

 How Military and Veterans Can Protect Themselves From Scams

-These days it can feel like you can’t trust anyone.
-Scams are everywhere, between people impersonating a business you actually trust to others getting ahold of sensitive information to steal your identity.
-It can be a bit confusing and frustrating as you try to protect yourself.
+These days, it can feel like you can’t trust anyone.
+Scams are everywhere, from people impersonating a business you trust to others getting sensitive information to steal your identity.
+It can be confusing and frustrating as you try to protect yourself.

-There are scammers out there that focus on veterans, service members, and military spouses.
+There are scammers out there who focus on veterans, service members, and military spouses.
 There are also things you can do to help protect yourself.
-Here are a couple of military scams aimed at active duty military and veterans to be aware of.
-Also, we discuss how to protect yourself.
+Here are a couple of military scams aimed at active-duty military and veterans to be aware of.
+We also discuss how to protect yourself.

 According to a recent AARP study, nearly 80% of veterans reported being targeted by scams related to their service.
 Arm yourself with knowledge.
 Here’s a list of common military-targeted scams: